QC basics

 During production inspection

+This inspection allows you to get a good idea of average product quality, and to ask for corrections if problems are found.
 It can take place as soon as the first finished products get off the line, but these samples might not be representative of the whole order.
-So usually such an inspection is done after 10-30% of the products are finished.
-What are the main benefits of an inspection at this stage?
+So usually an inspection during production is done after 10-30% of the products are finished.

 Final (pre-shipment) inspection